Answer · Localization

 The signals are correct.
 The order is wrong.

-European credibility is real and the US procurement officer reads it correctly once it is positioned correctly.
+European credibility is real and the US procurement officer judges it correctly once it is positioned correctly.
 Sixty years of engineering, multi-decade reference accounts in DACH, ISO certifications, Fertigungstiefe metrics.
 All of these belong on the US page.
 They do not belong in the hero.
 The US hero opens with the outcome claim and the US peer set.
 The European heritage sits in a "Why us" or "About" block lower on the page, where it functions as supporting evidence rather than category claim.
 Same signals.
 Inverted position.
-The procurement officer scans the hero, finds the outcome claim, scans the trust block, finds the heritage, and files the firm as "strategic supplier with engineering credibility."
+The procurement officer scans the hero, finds the outcome claim, scans the trust block, finds the heritage, and files GMA as "strategic supplier with engineering credibility."
 That is the correct sort.

 Per the US Bureau of Economic Analysis FDI inflows 2025 and White & Case M&A Explorer 2026, US procurement and US M&A buyers treat European engineering heritage as a credibility multiplier on top of US-format outcome claims, and a credibility liability when the heritage replaces the outcome claim.
 The deciding variable is whether the US visitor finds the outcome claim before they find the heritage.
 If yes, the heritage helps.
-If no, the heritage sorts the firm wrong.
+If no, the heritage sorts the company wrong.

 Adjacent questions other founders ask.